alco-company/mortimer-bellis/WORKLOG.md

 # fonts to use: Inter, Helvetica, Futura, Garamond, Times New Roman, Bodoni, Baskerville, Century Expanded
 # https://www.somanycode.com/awesome/awesome-ruby/ listing for many projects and gems

+guide idea:

+1. build a list of necessary guide tips
+2. add tips_progress on the user
+3. allow user to skip further tips => set tips_progress to 1000
+4. on every 5th request, show a tip until user tips_progress is 10, then 10ths until 100, then 20ths until 200, then 50ths until 500, then 100ths until 1000

 ## BUGS